top of page

 -A baby blue minivan.

--Our degrees worth little more than the swank paper on which they were printed.
+-Our degrees worth little more than the swank paper they're on.

 We were burning - the four of us.